CBS News: World War II

 Katie Couric, the first solo female anchor of a major evening news program, served as anchor and managing editor of CBS Evening News from 2006 to 2011.

-After becoming commercial station WCBW (channel 2, now WCBS-TV) in 1941, the pioneer CBS television station in New York City broadcast two daily news programs, at 2:30 p.m. and 7:30 p.m. weekdays, anchored by Richard Hubbell (journalist).
+After becoming commercial station WCBW (channel 2, later WCBS-TV) in 1941, the pioneer CBS television station in New York City broadcast two daily news programs, at 2:30 p.m. and 7:30 p.m. weekdays, anchored by Richard Hubbell (journalist).
 Most of the newscasts featured Hubbell reading a script with only occasional cutaways to a map or still photograph.
 When Pearl Harbor was bombed on December 7, 1941, WCBW (which was usually off the air on Sunday to give the engineers a day off), took to the air at 8:45 p.m. with an extensive special report.
 The national emergency even broke down the unspoken wall between CBS radio and television.
 WCBW executives convinced radio announcers and experts such as George Fielding Elliot and Linton Wells to come down to the Grand Central studios during the evening and give information and commentary on the attack.
 The WCBW special report that night lasted less than 90 minutes.
 But that special broadcast pushed the limits of live television in 1941 and opened up new possibilities for future broadcasts.
 As CBS wrote in a special report to the Federal Communications Commission (FCC), the unscheduled live news broadcast on December 7 "was unquestionably the most stimulating challenge and marked the greatest advance of any single problem faced up to that time."